sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 > Can add any nickname/comment after -C\
 > eg: -C homepc\
 > -C "" will not have any comments in the keys
+> Can remove the private keys from local directory after adding key to [ssh=add] setup and store it at Bitwarden for safekeeping

 **All keys are autosave to: C:/Users/{user}/.ssh folder**

-_(when all is okay and after adding key to [ssh-add], can remove the private keys from local directory and store it at Bitwarden for safekeeping!)_

 ## Set up [sshd] service